Hormonal Contraceptive Agents/Dabrafenib Interactions

 What you should do about this interaction:

-You should not rely on a hormonal contraceptive agent as your only method of birth control while taking dabrafenib, for two weeks after stopping dabrafenib, or for four months after stopping combination therapy with dabrafenib and trametinib.
+You should not rely on a hormonal contraceptive agent as your only method of birth control while taking dabrafenib, for two weeks after stopping dabrafenib, or for 16 weeks after stopping combination therapy with dabrafenib and trametinib.
 Discuss birth control options with the doctor that prescribed dabrafenib for you and/or with your gynecologist (OB/GYN).
-If you think that you may be pregnant, contact your doctor right away.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
+If you think that you may be pregnant, contact your doctor right away.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may already be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.